pusher/crank/man/crankctl.1.md

 DESCRIPTION
 -----------

-`crankctl` allows to send commands to `crank` trough it's control port.
+`crankctl` allows to send commands to `crank` through its control port.

 OPTIONS
 -------